The Silent Threat: Understanding Snakebites, Prevention, and Life-Saving First Aid Imagine this scenario: You're enjoying a peaceful h...

 major cause of permanent disability.

-cause acute kidney injury that progresses to chronic kidney failure
+Russell's viper, can cause acute kidney injury that progresses to chronic

 - Permanent Neurological